edithatogo/mars/docs/design.md

-# Design for pymars: Pure Python Earth (Multivariate Adaptive Regression Splines)
+# Design for mars: Pure Python Earth (Multivariate Adaptive Regression Splines)

 ## Overview

-This document describes the design of pymars, a pure Python implementation of Multivariate Adaptive Regression Splines (MARS) that maintains full compatibility with the scikit-learn ecosystem.
+This document describes the design of mars, a pure Python implementation of Multivariate Adaptive Regression Splines (MARS) that maintains full compatibility with the scikit-learn ecosystem.
 The design follows the requirements specified in requirements.md and implements a scikit-learn compliant API while providing feature parity with the py-earth library.

 ## System Architecture

 ### 2.1 Component Structure

-The pymars library is organized into the following components:
+The mars library is organized into the following components:

 ```
-pymars/
+mars/
 ├── earth.py              # Core Earth model implementation
 ├── __init__.py           # Package interface
 ├── _basis.py             # Basis function definitions